 noun: intensity; plural noun: intensities

-1. the quality of being intense.
+1. the quality of being intense.in·tense

 inˈtens